 However, there is also evidence that beer was brewed from barley and emmer which was heated and mixed with yeast and uncooked malt before being fermented to produce beer.

-The glyph for a beer jug also appears in the words:
+The glyph for a beer jug also appears in numerous words. including:

 Beer also figures prominently in Egyptian literature and sayings.
 For example in this inscription dated to around 2200 BC…